-- · The operating system is divided into a number of layers (levels), each built on top of lower layers. - The bottom layer (layer 0), is the hardware; - The highest (layer N) is the user interface. - · With modularity, layers are selected such that each uses functions (operations) and services of only lower-level layers - GLUnix, Multics, VAX/VMS
+- The operating system is divided into a number of layers (levels), each built on top of lower layers. - The bottom layer (layer 0), is the hardware: - The highest (layer N) is the user interface. - With modularity, layers are selected such that each uses functions (operations) and services of only lower-level layers - THE system (by Dijkstra), MULTICS, GLUnix, VAX/VMS

-Layered Approach Layers can be debugged and replaced independently without bothering the other layers above and below famous example of strictly layered architecture: the TCP/IP networking stack N uses services N-1 12
+Layers can be debugged and replaced independently without bothering the other layers above and below ✓ famous example of strictly layered architecture: the TCP/IP networking stack ✓ famous example of strictly layered architecture: the TCP/IP networking stack ✓ Indicate the property of the property